statedecoded/statedecoded/includes/test/README.md

 Currently, The State Decoded has a *very* incomplete test suite.
 There's some coverage for the Database wrapper, and not much else.
 Feel free to contribute your own tests!

+Running the test suite _will delete data from the database_.
+For this reason, it is recommended a test database be configured.
+Copy `config.inc.php` to `config-test.inc.php` and adjust the configuration for the test database.

+You must also include the following in `config-test.inc.php` for the tests to run:

+    define('STATEDECODED_ENV', 'test');

 The Database wrapper contains a few functional tests, just to be safe.
 One of those is for the timeout-reconnect error handler, so the test will take several seconds to run.
-It will also require a valid MySQL connection in `config.inc.php`.
+It will also require a valid MySQL connection in `config-test.inc.php`.

 ##Installation